-All mid-infrared detection products of NLIR are based on sum-frequency generation (SFG), which is a highly sophisticated nonlinear optical process where two-photons annihilate in the creation of a new photon with the same energy as the sum of the originals.
+All mid-infrared detection products of NLIR technology are based on sum-frequency generation (SFG).
+SFG is a highly sophisticated nonlinear optical process where two photons annihilate in the creation of a new photon with the same energy as the sum of the originals.

-Many know the special case of SFG called second-harmonic generation, which is used most widely in laser pointers to generate green light from a 1064 nm laser diode.
-In our products, we use SFG differently in a process called upconversion where focus is on changing the wavelength of incoming mid-infrared (MIR) light to near-visible light.
+Many know the special case of SFG called second-harmonic generation.
+That is used most widely in laser pointers to generate green light from a 1064 nm laser diode.
+In our products, we use SFG in a process called upconversion, which aims to change the wavelength of incoming mid-infrared (MIR) light to near-visible light.

-Nonlinear optical processes are in general driven by high-intensity electrical fields inside media that exhibit large nonlinear coefficients and small losses, for example LiNbO3 crystals.
+Nonlinear optical processes are generally driven by high-intensity electrical fields inside media that exhibit large nonlinear coefficients and small losses, for example, LiNbO 3 crystals.
 For upconversion, in which three electrical fields participate, one of these fields must be of sufficiently high intensity.
-Upconversion has been known for many years, but the requirement of a high-intensity laser field has made the technology either too expensive or too inefficient to commercialize.
+Although upconversion has been known for many years, the need for a high-intensity laser field has made it either too expensive or too inefficient for commercialization.

-The schematic pointed to by the arrow illustrates energy conservation in the upconversion process where one photon from the high-power laser field and one MIR photon combine and become one near-visible light photon; the length of the arrows signify the energy and, hence, wavelength.
-The reason for the term “Virtual state” in the top of the diagram is that the photons are not absorbed to a physical state in the crystal (as is the case for electronic absorption) but only interact with bound electrons through electric forces.
+The schematic indicated by the arrow illustrates energy conservation in the upconversion process.
+During the process one photon from the high-power laser field and one MIR photon combine and become one near-visible light photon; the length of the arrows signifies the energy and, hence, wavelength.
+The term “Virtual state” at the top of the diagram indicates that the photons are not absorbed to a physical state in the crystal (as is the case for electronic absorption) but only interact with bound electrons through electric forces.

-After upconversion, the near-visible light can be detected with a detector suitable for the application in mind, for example a CMOS array in a grating spectrometer (like the 2.0 – 5.0 µm Spectrometer in “Products”), or a very fast or sensitive point detector (like the Single-wavelength Detectors).
+After upconversion, the near-visible light can be detected with a detector suitable for the application in mind.
+That can be achieved with a CMOS array in a grating spectrometer (like the 2.0 – 5.0 µm Spectrometer in “Products”), or a very fast or sensitive point detector (like the Single-wavelength Detectors).

 The products of NLIR have exceptional noise properties.
 Many sources of noise known from conventional MIR detectors are avoided but a new one is introduced during upconversion.

-The upconversion process itself is perfectly noiseless.
-It has been showed in the literature that even on a quantum mechanical level, an upconverted photon is an exact copy of the longer-wavelength original except for the wavelength.
-This means that the upconversion process itself does not contribute with any noise to the detection scheme.
+The upconversion process technology itself is perfectly noiseless.
+It has been shown in the literature that even on a quantum mechanical level, an upconverted photon is an exact copy of the longer-wavelength original except for the wavelength.
+This means that the upconversion process itself does not contribute to any noise in the detection scheme.

 An important part of the physics behind upconversion is the time constant of the nonlinear interaction.
 A common misunderstanding among non-experts is that the conversion process happens at the speed of light.
-While it is true that the light is not slowed down by other than a factor of the linear refractive index during the conversion process, the interaction itself has little to do with how fast light is moving.
+While it is true that light is not slowed down by other than a factor of the linear refractive index during the conversion process, the interaction itself has little to do with how fast light is moving.
 The time constant of the conversion process is determined by how fast the bound electrons in the material respond to the force of an applied electric field.
 Naturally, the electrons do not react infinitely fast, but their response is so rapid compared to all other dynamics involved that for (almost) any application, their response can be considered instantaneous.
-Hence, the upconversion process itself does not cause time lag, or jitter, or blurring of any kind.
+Hence, the upconversion process technology itself does not cause time lag or jitter.